Our Culture and Values: How We Work Together

 These values are a big part of our success with innovative new initiatives, and why our staff, volunteers, members, partners, funders, and community continue to choose to work with us.
 We know that our reputation is built through thousands of thoughtful decisions, consistent actions, and everyday professionalism – and these start with kindness, trust, and collaboration.

-These are our Big 6 promises to you, and expectations of everyone who represents One Straw Society.
+These are our promises to you, and expectations of you, as our team and partners.

 None of us accomplishes meaningful work alone.
 We celebrate one another’s successes, lend a hand when it’s needed, and treat one another with dignity, patience, and compassion.
 We recognize good work publicly and address concerns privately.

 We strive to be honest, accountable, and trustworthy in everything we do.
-We follow through on commitments, use our time wisely and efficiently, and care for the relationships, resources, and reputation entrusted to us.
+We follow through on commitments, use the organization’s time wisely and efficiently, and we care for the relationships, resources, and reputation entrusted to us.
 We know that every hour and dollar we spend has been made possible through someone else’s generosity and trust.

 Our purpose is bigger than any one project or person.
 Together, we are building a healthier, more resilient, and more just food system for our community.
 One small job is an important part of a much bigger plan!
 Keeping that shared purpose at the centre helps guide our decisions, our priorities, and our relationships.